in

 It is very important to identify a subset of patients who may worsen after bariatric surgery.
 Worsening symptoms of depression have been noticed in some patients.
 This could be due to a number of reasons and some are mentioned here:

-• Less than expected weight loss
+• Less-than-expected weight loss

 • More severe and greater gastrointestinal side effects